codeigniter4/CodeIgniter4/user_guide_src/source/general/dicontainer.md

 **Never use the container when you won't use multiple types of a class.** If you are only ever going to have one type of Themer in your application, using the DI container is unnecessary and a waste of performance and memory, not to mention making things more difficult to read and understand.
 If, however, different parts of your application might use completely different themers, then the container is a good solution.
 This might happen if you are adding new areas to an existing application, and the company has decided to migrate to a different theme engine.

 **Never pass the container into a class as a dependency.** The container is designed to help you manage your classes and dependencies.
 It should not *become* a dependency of any of your classes.
 Typically, you will only use the container within your controllers.
 Libraries, models, and other uses for classes should have their dependencies passed into them.
 They shouldn't call the DI from within the class themselves.
-That leads defeats the purpose of dependency injection altogether and simply moves the location of the dependency.
+That defeats the purpose of dependency injection altogether and simply moves the location of the dependency.
 This also would cause you to implement the Service Locater anti-pattern.
 While Service Locater's are a fine part of a framework, they are considered a problem when passed into classes or used as an internal dependency.